kovacskokokornel/wizzair-scraper/README.md

 # Wizzair scraper
 This folder contains python scripts to automatically scrape flight data (mainly prices) from <https://wizzair.com>.
-There are two types of code with different detail level.
+There are two types of codes with different level of details.

 ## Timetable approach